How to Grow and Care for Moss Rose (Portulaca)

 composition is important.

-Moss Rose is drought and heart tolerant.
-In the flower garden, watering is
+Moss Rose plants are drought and heat tolerant.
+In the flower garden, watering

-seldom needed.
-If growing in containers or hanging pots, allow the soil to
+is seldom needed.
+If growing in containers or hanging pots, allow the soil

 when first planting, to help them to get a good start.
 Add a high Phosphorous